-Dome antennae transit a 360-degree signal around the phone horizontally.
+Dome antenna transit a 360-degree signal around the phone horizontally.
 Imagine it as being a ball cut in half.
 The little signal is sent from the top of the dome antenna.
 This is significant as any separation between the outside and inside antenna influences the set up of a signal booster system.
 This means you will have more storing space when setting up the antenna.

 The panel antenna emits a signal at an approximately 70-degree angle.
 Imagine this as if it were a flashlight beam.
 Similar to the dome antenna, a little signal will be emitted from the rear of the antenna regarding radiation patterns.
 A difference between the two is the distance of the broadcast signal and how it is boosted.
-View the video below for a full illustration.
+View the image below for a full illustration.

 Coverage areas will always depend on the availability of the signal strength outside of the building.
 It is common for a person to receive approximately 50 feet of coverage using a dome antenna and approximately 75 feet of coverage using a panel antenna.
 You will receive even further coverage if you have a strong outside signal when opting for the antenna to be installed.
 Consider the shape and the size of the space being covered to determine which is the best option.
 You should also look at the factors influencing the antenna and its effectiveness.

 The dome antenna is beneficial in larger areas with commercial applications.
 As they broadcast a signal in all directions, the dome is best installed in drop ceilings where they can provide a signal to all people in the broadcast range.
 Conversely, the panel antenna is suited for buildings with high ceilings or corridors.
 Since the panel broadcast zone is wider than the dome zone, it can be placed on the wall of a home and reach throughout the house.